gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Configuration-wide dependency excludes are now published

-The [Ivy Publishing Plugin](userguide/publishing_ivy.html) now writes dependency exclude rules defined on a configuration (instead of on an individual dependency) into the generated Ivy module descriptor; the [Maven Publishing Plugin](userguide/publishing_maven.html) now repeats them for each dependency in the generated POM.
+The [Ivy Publish Plugin](userguide/publishing_ivy.html) now writes dependency exclude rules defined on a configuration (instead of on an individual dependency) into the generated Ivy module descriptor; the [Maven Publish Plugin](userguide/publishing_maven.html) now repeats them for each dependency in the generated POM.

 ## Promoted features